Evaluation and effect errors

 Notification effect errors

 After a successful condition evaluation, notifications may fail to send.
-If this occurs, the history event will show a tag indicating that notifications for that event were not sent to subscribers, along with additional details such as an error identifier, the error message, and the object or objects that triggered the failure.
+If this occurs, the history event will show a tag indicating that notifications were not sent to subscribers.
+Additional details will include an error identifier, the error message, and the object or objects that triggered the failure.